Do you enjoy listening to music?

 I checked out Popular Music podcast because this is my genre.

-Hosted by Steven Ray Morris and Analise Nelson, bought popular podcast producer and personalities makes the show content easy to digest.
+Hosted by Steven Ray Morris and Analise Nelson, both popular podcast producers and personalities, they make the show easy to digest.

-They discuss the history of the artist before they dissect the song being featured and tell what they like and don’t like about the song.
+They discuss the history of the artist before they dissect the song being featured and tell what they like and don’t like about it.

-Coverville got you covered if you are looking for compilations of best cover songs.
-Each episode of Coverville hosted and produced by Brian Ibbott features an artist’s collection of song renditions made by other artist or bands.
+Coverville’s got you covered if you’re looking for compilations of best cover songs.
+Each episode of Coverville hosted and produced by Brian Ibbott features an artist’s collection of song renditions made by other artists or bands.

-Its thousands of episodes to date since it started in 2004.
-I am a big fan of cover songs.
+It has thousands of episodes to date since it started in 2004.
+Obviously, I’m a big fan of cover songs – good ones, that is.
+The covers range from punk, rock, instrumental and even trance versions of a song.

-I love the feeling of rediscovering a song through hearing another version of it.
-It refreshes my perspective on the song and I get to appreciate new artists.
+I love the feeling of rediscovering an old song through hearing another version of it.
+It refreshes my perspective on the song and I get to discover new remarkable artists.
+Just like how I instantly fell in love with Two Seconds Away’s version of Tracy Chapman’s Fast Car.

 12. All Time Top Ten

-I miss the old days when there is still radio shows that do countdowns.
-So I researched for a podcast that does so and I found All-Time Top Ten.
+I miss the old days when there were radio shows that did countdowns.
+So I searched for a podcast that still did that and I found All Time Top Ten.

-Hosted by Ben Eisen, All Time Top Ten invites guest co-host who give their top ten music list based on the topic.
+Hosted by Ben Eisen, All Time Top Ten invites guest co-hosts to give their top ten music list based on the topic.

-Keep posted with the upcoming episodes by following All Time Top Ten on Twitter at @AllTimeTopTen.
+Keep posted with the upcoming episodes by following All Time Top Ten on Twitter.

 13. All Songs Considered